 As such, he increased the pay of the soldiers considerably (partly through debasing the coinage) and bestowed upon them many new freedoms they had previously lacked (including the ability to marry – legally – and have their children classed as legitimate, rather than having to wait until after their long term of service).
 He also set up a system of advancement for soldiers that allowed them to gain civil office and take up various administrative posts.

-From this system, a new military elite was born that began to slowly encroach upon the power of the senate, who had been further weakened by more summary executions carried out by Septimius Severus.
-He had claimed that they were carried out against lingering supporters of previous emperors or usurpers, but the veracity of such claims are very difficult to confirm.
+From this system, a new military elite was born that began to slowly encroach upon the power of the senate, which had been further weakened by more summary executions carried out by Septimius Severus.
+He had claimed that they were carried out against lingering supporters of previous emperors or usurpers, but the veracity of such claims is very difficult to confirm.

 Furthermore, soldiers were in effect insured through new officer clubs that would help care for them and their families, should they die.
 In another novel development, a legion was permanently situated in Italy as well, which both explicitly demonstrated Septimius Severus’ militaristic rule and represented a warning should any senators think of rebellion.